status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/fluffy-with-portal-hive.md

 To do that follow next steps:

-1) Clone and build portal-hive, see above.
+1) Clone and build hive, see above.

 2) Build the local development Docker image using the following command:
 ```